IBiDat/nn2poly/README.md

 ## Documentation

-Vignettes: Links need to be added
+Vignettes: Links need to be added later

 - [Introduction]
 - [Constraining the weights]